idos-network/nitro-enclave-experiment/facesign-service/README.md

 4. Login duplicate error (multiple results - status: **409**)

 - this is a FAR issue, nothing much we can do about
-- the 409 response has been chosed, to not conflict with 500 from facetec
+- the 409 response has been chosen, to not conflict with 500 from facetec
 - this is non-recoverable error

 ```javascript